-This one day workshop is an introduction to the basic components of suicide risk assessment and how these apply to people from a refugee or asylum seeking background.
+This one day workshop, in partnership with Orygen, National Centre of Excellence in Youth Mental Health, is an introduction to the basic components of suicide risk assessment and how these apply to people from a refugee or asylum seeking background.

 The workshop explores the risk and protective factors for suicide in people from refugee backgrounds, with the aim of increasing participants’ insight into the challenges faced by this population and how these challenges interact with risk of suicide.

 Participants will be introduced to a tailored suicide risk assessment framework.

 The workshop will allow for a diversity of participant roles and there will be opportunity to reflect on how suicide risk assessment skills are relevant for different roles and work contexts.

 - Background: global rates of suicide and local policy context;

 - Risk and protective factors for suicide;